mistval/yozakura/docs/docs/memory-system.md

 - Their global memory.
 - Their consolidated pairwise memory of each other participant.
-- Their next conversation goal towards the other participant (in one-on-one conversations).
+- Their next conversation goal towards the other participant (in one-on-one conversations, the default template omits this for group chats).
 - Optionally, their memory of a "gossip target".
-At the start of a chat, the system sometimes chooses a non-participating character, and injects into the participating characters' prompts their memories about the gossip target, and gently encourages them to talk about the gossip target.
+At the start of a chat, the system sometimes chooses a non-participating character, and injects into the participating characters' system prompts their memories about the gossip target, gently encouraging them to talk about the gossip target.
 The rate at which this happens can be controlled via settings, and it's intended to create more information sharing between characters about other characters.

 ## Watching it happen

 After each conversation, all of the memory updates are recorded in the conversation log, so you can expand them and see exactly how the conversation changed each character's head.
-You can also edit memories in the character overview.
+You can also edit memories by hand in the character overview.

 ## Customizing it

-Every LLM-driven step here is a prompt template you can edit.
+Every LLM-driven step here is a prompt template you can edit, which can change how the system works significantly (though there are no custom memory fields - yet).
 See [the prompt template system](template-system.md) for more info.